jadentheprogrammer06/bash_ping-to-text/README.md

-# bash_ping-to-text "PING TO TEXT version 1.0 & TRACEROUTE TO TEXT version 1.0"
+# bash_ping-to-text "PING TO TEXT version 1.0" & "TRACEROUTE TO TEXT version 1.0"
 ***Includes ping-to-text and traceroute-to-text scripts.***

 *Made by jadentheprogrammer06 on github*

 *About & Installation steps below.*
 ---------------------------------------------------
-##ABOUT THIS TOOL
+ABOUT THIS TOOL
 ---------------------------------------------------
 This is a hand-coded script I wrote to do the basic task of pinging a DNS/IP address and then saving the results to